ovcarj/qe_brno2022/Day-1/README.md

 - Performing and understanding a basic SCF calculation
 - Performing convergence tests of SCF calculations
 - Exploring basic usage of the postprocessing program pp.x
+- Calculating the density of states
+- TBA
 - TBA

 -----------